flows-network/discord-chatgpt/README.md

 ## Deploy the ChatGPT Discord bot

-To install the ChatGPT Slack App, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.
+To install the ChatGPT Discord App, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.

 ### Fork this repo